flydev-fr/MarkupGoogleRecaptcha/README.md

 4. Call `verifyResponse()` to get the result.
 It return `TRUE` if the challenge was successfull.

 ### Example
+# We make a form using ProcessWire's API and inject the reCaptcha :
 ```php
 $out = '';